Skip to Content

 Photo: Amano Cafe

-Amano is one of the best cafes to work in the West Village NYC, just because you’ve got a really cozy space to study, read, and work should you wish to.
+Amano is definitely one of the best cafes to work in the West Village NYC.
+It has a cozy vibe that makes it easy to study, read, or focus on your work.

 Best Cafes to Work in Manhattan: Pause Cafe

-Pause Cafe in the Lower East Side is quickly going to become one of your favorite cafes to work in Manhattan.
+Pause Cafe in the Lower East Side is quickly becoming one of my favorite cafes to work in Manhattan.
+If you’re looking for a spot with reliable WiFi and plenty of power outlets, this place won’t let you down.

 Best Cafes to Work in Greenwich Village NYC: Irving Farm